kintino-software/Sigaba/README.md

 ## Features

-1. Encrypts any kind of value: strings, numbers, booleans, arrays and even nulls (but it does not work with nested objects - see below).
+1. Encrypts any kind of values (strings, numbers, booleans, arrays and even nulls) except objects.
+You can encrypt objects property values, but not entire objects (see more below).
 2. Preserves comments and formatting after decryption and encryption.
 3. Allows users with the public key to update the secret values and re-encrypt them, but not decrypt them.
 4. Scans file deep into the folder structure, so you will have a single configuration file for multiple projects or folders.

 ## Installation

-To install Sigaba, you can use the following command:
+Install as a dotnet tool:

 ```bash
 dotnet tool install --global Sigaba